Hacking your block kits with motors and micro:bits!Favorited Favorite 4

-Many moons ago, in a SparkFun chair not so far away, I sat down and built a LEGO WALL-E. It was my first week here, and I knew almost no one in the building.
-This guy stopped by and asked me what I was doing, thus launching a 20-minute geek-out session about LEGOs, hobby motors, all the fun hacks that were possible, and why my toolkit included purple eyebrow tweezers (for real, they are great for fine board work).
+Many moons ago, in a SparkFun chair not so far away, I sat down and built a WALL-E kit I got as a gift.
+It was my first week here, and I knew almost no one in the building.
+This guy stopped by and asked me what I was doing, thus launching a 20-minute geek-out session about building block kits, hobby motors, all the fun hacks that were possible, and why my toolkit included purple eyebrow tweezers (for real, they are great for fine board work).
 Turns out, that guy was our founder Nate – pretty much the coolest intro to a company ever.

 WALL-E unfortunately sat on my desk for months, staring at me forlornly until I couldn't take it anymore.